kubernetes-sigs/cluster-api-provider-nested/virtualcluster/doc/demo.md

 replicaset.apps/vc-syncer-55c5bc5898    1         1         1       92s
 ```

-## (Optional) Create `kubelet` client secrete and update `vn-agent`
+## (Optional) Create `kubelet` client secret and update `vn-agent`

-By default, `vn-agent` works in a suboptimal mode by forwarding all `kubelet` API requests to super control-plane.
+By default, `vn-agent` works in a suboptimal mode by forwarding all `kubelet` API requests to the super control-plane.
 A more efficient method is to communicate with `kubelet` directly using the client cert/key used by the super control-plane.

 The location of the client PKI files may vary based on the local setup.
-Please note that we need to make sure the client cert/key files are imported as `client.crt` and `client.key` so that they can be referenced to.
+Please note that we need to make sure the client cert/key files are imported as `client.crt` and `client.key` so that they can be referenced.

 ### Create `kubelet` client secret in `minikube` cluster